SplattyDS/DynamicAllocationDecomp/README.md

 # Dynamic Allocation Decomp
 Decompiling objects from SM64DS so we can allocate them dynamically using DLs.

+Feel free to use the source code here for your own projects, giving credit would be appreciated :).

 ## General

 The source code in this repo uses a custom version of the SM64DS patch template headers.